jakewpope/frogger/readme.md

 # Frogger

-A version of the classic arcade game Frogger served through Node.js
+A version of the classic arcade game Frogger created in JavaScript and served through Node.js

 ##### Usage from root directory
 $ npm install